whowell1/whowell1github.io/content/en/blog/Evading_EDR_Through_Device_codes.md

 -  Look at browser history and see the links to https://microsoft.com/devicelogin.
 Combine this artifact with additional artifacts using Sign-in logs.

 Sign-in logs
-- Look for where the authentication method is Device Login
+- Look for where the authentication method is: Device Login
 - Look for newly registered devices or devices that are non-managed in Intune that have been registered.
 - Look for anomalous IP addresses that are not associated with the user.